aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/tools-and-technology/mediapipe/index.md

 - Documentation is not very detailed so it can be a little bit confusing to work with it sometimes.
 - It is using just your normal webcam, so you might run into issues when you are trying track people in a space where you have projections and other types of constantly changing lights.
 - The quality is very good, but not perfect.
+- The pose estimation only detects one skeleton at a time.

 ## Mediapipe + TouchDesigner